 The first question that needs to be answered is: What exactly is a memory foam mattress?
-These mattress are an engineered, cutting edge type of visco-elastic PU foam.
-Real memory foam mattresses are made out of visco-elastic with many millions of sphere-shaped open cells.
-These cells have a special design that makes them very responsive to temperature as well as body pressure points.
-A mattress made out of visco-elastic therefore has the ability to contour itself so that it matches your body’s shape and provides you with the most support where needed.
-In addition to the support it provides, another way that a memory mattress is different than a standard mattress is that its foam has an open cell design that lets air freely pass through the material.
-This helps to keep the mattress, along with the user, cool and excessive sweating is prevented as well.
+These mattresses are engineered, cutting edge type of visco-elastic PU foam.
+Authentic memory foam mattresses are made out of visco-elastic with many millions of sphere-shaped open cells.
+These cells have a special design that makes them very responsive to temperature and body pressure points.
+Therefore, a mattress made out of visco-elastic can contour itself so that it matches your body’s shape and provides you with the most support where needed.
+In addition to its support, a memory mattress is different from a standard mattress because its foam has an open-cell design that lets air freely pass through the material.
+This helps keep the mattress and the user cool and excessive sweating is prevented as well.

 But before we continue with the guide, let us examine the best memory foam mattresses we have today.